Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation

 Here we implement an efficient quantum algorithm for simulating the time-dynamics of the 2D Fermi-Hubbard model with periodic boundary conditions on the Quantinuum H2-2 trapped-ion quantum computer.
 Our system is described by the Hamiltonian

 where $c_{i,\sigma}^\dagger$, $c_{j,\sigma}$ are fermionic creation and annihilation operators at sites $i$, $j$, $n_{i,\sigma} = c^\dagger_{i,\sigma}c_{i,\sigma}$ and spin $\sigma=\{\uparrow,\downarrow\}$.
 The first term describes the hopping of electrons in the lattice $\mathcal{L}$, characterised by the hopping integral $-J$.
 The pattern of phases $\phi_{ij}$ corresponds to the insertion of magnetic flux in the system.
-We study this model on a doubly-periodic lattice (torus) with $|\mathcal{L}|=7\times 4$ sites and a $\pi$ phase flux in the short direction (see \cref{fig:model} top).
-This is beyond the reach of exact classical simulation in practice, because the Hilbert space explored by the system is $\ge 2^{43}$-dimensional, even taking symmetries into account.
+We study this model on a doubly-periodic lattice (torus) with $|\mathcal{L}|=7\times 4$ sites and a $\pi$ phase flux in the long direction -- i.e.\ the Peierls phase in the short direction (see \cref{fig:model} top).
+While the $\pi$-flux phase appears naturally in the study of Dirac semi-metals, here we add them to lower the average energy of the initial state \cite{Lieb1994}.
+This lattice size is beyond the reach of exact classical simulation in practice: the Hilbert space explored by the system is $\ge 2^{43}$-dimensional, even taking symmetries into account, and exactly simulating the dynamics of a quantum system is more complex than simply writing down the state of that system.

 Periodic boundary conditions reduce spurious boundary effects that do not contribute in the thermodynamic limit.
-This is necessary for approximately capturing translational invariance without using large model sizes, and we anticipate that this will remain relevant in the quantum simulation of such systems.
+This is necessary for mitigating the need to use large model sizes to approximately capture translational invariance, and we anticipate that this will remain relevant in the quantum simulation of such systems.
 Trapped-ion quantum computers are particularly well-suited to modelling this periodicity because of their connectivity model.
-The qubits (ions) are freely reconfigurable with a comparatively low cost in error and runtime compared to gate operations, yielding an effective all-to-all connectivity model.
-This affords the freedom of non-local interactions with minimal cost overhead, allowing for periodic boundaries.
+The qubits (ions) are freely reconfigurable with a comparatively low cost in error and run-time compared to gate operations, yielding an effective all-to-all connectivity model.
+This affords the freedom of non-local interactions with minimal cost overhead, allowing for efficient implementation of periodic boundaries.

 We choose to start with a dimerised state at half-filling (see \cref{fig:model} middle).
-The initial state corresponds to a dimer covering that is broken at two points, where a holon (i.e., a fully unoccupied site) and a doublon (a doubly occupied site) are located.
-Our experiment begins with this state, time-evolves for times $t \in [0.1,2]$ in $0.1$ increments (all times are in units of inverse hopping $J^{-1}$), and measures in the real space occupation basis (computational basis in the qubit representation), enabling any property constructed from spin-resolved densities to be determined.
+The initial state corresponds to a dimer covering that is broken at two points, where a holon (i.e.\ a fully unoccupied site) and a doublon (a doubly occupied site) are located.
+Our experiment begins with this state, time-evolves for times $t \in [0.1,2]$ in $0.1$ increments (all times are in units of inverse hopping $J^{-1}$), and measures in the real-space occupation basis (computational basis in the qubit representation), enabling any property constructed from spin-resolved densities to be determined.